Dyalog/link/docs/API/Link.Resync.md

     msg ← {opts} ⎕SE.Link.Resync ⍬

+!!! ucmdhelp "Show User Command information in the session with `]LINK.Resync -?`"

 `Link.Resync` will re-synchronise the contents of linked namespaces and the corresponding source directories.
 It is useful when:

 * You know that you have made changes of a type which will not trigger updates, such as function assignments or the `)COPY` system command